XiaoTian09/LC-FMNet/README.md

 # LC-FMNet
 A location-constrainted FCN model for mechanism determination

 Introduction： A new focal mechanism determination method based on a fully convolutional neural network is proposed for accurately and efficiently inverting source mechanisms.
 Our approach incorporates aligned P-wave data, azimuth, and take-off angle as inputs, with Gaussian distributions of strike, dip, and rake as training labels.
 The model trained on the numerical datasets, is successfully applied to field data.
-Both numerical tests and field data applications demonstrate the effectiveness of our proposed method.

 'train.py' : Mechanism determination network based on FCN.
 The input is aligned P-wave data, azimuth, and take-off angle with the size of 1*64*128*3.
 The output size is 1*128*3*1.